majamassarini/automate-home/README.md

 #### Yocto build

-Or you can build your personal Linux image with the automate-home framework for your favorite hardware using this [yocto distro meta layer](https://github.com/majamassarini/meta-automate-home).
+You can build your personal Linux image with the automate-home framework for your favorite hardware using this [yocto distro meta layer](https://github.com/majamassarini/meta-automate-home).

 #### Pip install

-Or you can just pip install it, but you will not obtain nor the KNX USBHID daemon or the graphite server.
+You can just pip install it, but you will not obtain nor the KNX USBHID daemon or the graphite server.

 ```shell
 pip install automate-ws